 As we know, most cats love empty boxes.
 Giving your cat one to play with while you pack might be a perfect solution.
 It could make a cat feel more confident about what is happening and be a welcome distraction.
 Additionally, giving a cat its own box will hopefully prevent it from playing with all your boxes.
 Seal boxes as soon as they are full to avoid having your cat ‘unpack’ them on your behalf.

 Utilize one room, preferably a bedroom, on moving day to keep your cat safe.
-With so much traffic in and out of the house from movers, your cat might slip outdoors to escape the stress.
+With so many removal men from a moving company like this movers st charles mo company coming in and out of the house to help, your cat might slip outdoors to escape the stress.
 Keep doors and windows of the selected room closed and leave a note on the door to remind everyone that the door must remain shut.

 Put a cat carrier, bedding, food and water bowls, and a litterbox in your selected room, so your cat is comfortable.
 Once everything else has been loaded into the moving truck, allow the movers to empty this room.
 During this time, place your cat in its carrier somewhere safe, such as in your car, while you wait.
 Remember that a locked vehicle is not ideal during extreme weather conditions, so you might need to consider somewhere else to keep the cat carrier while you finalize having your furniture and boxes loaded.